 The FIBO Product portal is the download site for Production and Development versions of the ontology.
 The Development version is still subject to change.
-Same classes may still be without definition, and documentation indicates where ontologies may more to a different module.
-Ontologists, subject matter experts and a collaboration with the Object Management Group (OMG) ensure a rigorous review of the final FIBO model.
-As a result Prod is very stable, and while additional classes and properties may be added there are view design revisions.
+Some classes may be without definition, and documentation indicates where ontologies may add more to a different module.
+Ontologists, subject matter experts, and a collaboration with the Object Management Group (OMG) ensure a rigorous review of the final FIBO model.
+As a result, the Normative Model is very stable, and while the EDM Council may add additional ontology classes and properties, there are view design revisions.

 The Development version is a pipeline of FIBO content to release into production.
 The following is a showcase of what to expect in 2020.
 I transformed classes and object properties into a Dev PowerDesigner model and generated the data model reports.

 The chart analyses the latest, FIBO Development November 23 download.
 The pie slices are FIBO modules and their number of entities.
 The pie in the pie breaks out the new 2020 modules.
 The EDMC FIBO DEV has 3952 named classes, double the current PROD number.
-Five new ontology modules, Loans, Business Processes, Collective Investment Vehicles (Funds), Corporate Actions, and Market Data introduce 1179 new entities.
-FIB-DM extended, the commercial version adds FIBO modules once they are in Production (no Dev version, sorry).
+Five new ontology modules, Loans, Business Processes, Collective Investment Vehicles (Funds), Corporate Actions, and Market Data, introduce 1179 new entities.
+FIB-DM extended; the commercial version adds FIBO modules once they are in Production.
 The numbers do not include 1384 associative FIB-DM entities derived from new object properties.

-In a year from now, the Financial Industry Business Data Model may have more than 5,000 entities.
+In a year from now, the Financial Industry Business Normative Data Model may have more than 3,000 entities.

 The column chart shows new (blue) and existing (orange) entities per FIB-DM package.
 The PROD status indicates 1479 base entities that are already in the Financial Industry Business Data Model, FIB-DM, derived from the FIBO 2019 Q4 Production release.
 In other words, DEV indicates 2479 classes that are still in FIBO Development.
 We notice new FIBO modules/FIB-DM packages for Business Processes (BP), Corporate Actions and Events (CAE), Collective Investment Vehicles (CIV), LOANs, and Market Data (MD).
 Current packages, Foundation (FND), Securities (SEC), and Derivatives (DEV) many new classes/entities.